ena-infrastructure/specifications/ena-oauth2-profile.md

 - `ES512`, ECDSA using P-521 and SHA-512, is listed as optional in \[[RFC7518](#rfc7518)\], but is
 RECOMMENDED to support by this profile.

+Furthermore, it is RECOMMENDED that an authorization server compliant with this profile supports the following algorithms that are listed as optional in \[[RFC7518](#rfc7518)\]:

+- `PS256`, RSASSA-PSS using SHA-256 and MGF1 with SHA-256,

+- `PS384`, RSASSA-PSS using SHA-384 and MGF1 with SHA-384,

+- `PS512`, RSASSA-PSS using SHA-512 and MGF1 with SHA-512.

 The sender of a secure message MUST NOT use an algorithm that is not set as REQUIRED in \[[RFC7518](#rfc7518)\] or in the listing above, unless it is explicitly declared by the peer in its metadata or registration data.